No cheers and glad cries? This, when day after day or

 In fact, at this point perhaps you wonder if even a Geiger counter would detect any interest in what you're doing.
 And perhaps you’re mostly okay with that: you may be one with little need for attention, support, and/or kudos.

 If you do miss such enthusiasm, however, perhaps even to the point of questioning the value and/or appeal of your project, please listen up.
 Lukewarm or minimal interest may actually have little to do with you and/or your enterprise.
 For one thing, people tend to be pretty busy these days.

 And for another, some of your associates may have preoccupations of their own.
 Worried, unhappy, overwhelmed, and/or possibly ill people can’t always leap onto the bandwagon of another, much as they may wish otherwise.
 So, try to cut them a break...but keep hanging in yourself.

 Others may be a different story.
 Some, for example, might feel uncomfortable if you begin to shift even slightly from your customary role(s), or if they think you’re pulling “ahead” of them in some way.
-Perhaps they'll question what you're doing or to try to discourage you in other ways.
+Perhaps they'll question what you're doing or try to discourage you in other ways.
 At the very least, some may say or do things meant to dampen your enthusiasm for a new goal or path.

 So, if you hang out now and then with competitive people or those with self-esteem issues, grinching tendencies, a dreams with them.
 That is, unless you're good with silence, boredom, discouraging comments, and/or other tedious and transparent displays.

-Like you really have time to listen to people count on their fingers the pitfalls or even pratfalls they see before you?
-Or speak at length about friends or acquaintances who’ve already done whatever you’re engaged in—maybe more than once and no doubt far better than you ever could.
-I don't think so.
+Like, you have time to listen to people count on their fingers the pitfalls or even pratfalls they see before you, right? ;-) Or to hear them speak at length about friends or acquaintances who’ve already done whatever you’re engaged in—maybe more than once and no doubt far better than you ever could?
+Surely not.